“There are some who can live without wild things, and some who cannot.”

 Board of Directors

 Keenan was a military brat, however South Carolina is considered home.
-Adams attended Furman University where he took a Research & Analysis course with Dr. Travis Perry, which inspired him to switch his major from Pre-Med to a Natural Resource focused B.S. in Biology.
+Adams attended Furman University where he took Research & Analysis course with Dr. Travis Perry, which inspired him to switch his major from Pre-Med to a Natural Resource focused B.S. in Biology.
 After Furman, he attended Clemson University and was awarded his M.S. degree in Forest Resources (avian and disturbance ecology) and PhD in Wildlife Biology with a concentration in human dimensions.

-Tricia Rossettie, M.S.
+Tricia Kazemi, M.S.

 Board of Directors